 International Research Fellowships

-William & Mary students with a passion for solving global challenges have the opportunity to work with our world-renowned research center, the Institute for the Theory & Practice of International Relations (ITPIR), which includes AidData, a research lab dedicated to making foreign aid more transparent.
+William & Mary students with a passion for solving global challenges have the opportunity to work with our world-renowned research center, the Global Research Institute, which includes AidData, a research lab dedicated to making foreign aid more transparent.
 We seek support for AidData Summer Fellowships for undergraduates to obtain vital experience in conducting collaborative research with developing-country leaders.
-Likewise, support for ITPIR’s Post-Graduate Fellowships will fuel the career development of future leaders in international relations.
+Likewise, support for the Global Research Institute's Post-Graduate Fellowships will fuel the career development of future leaders in international relations.

 William & Mary has the highest percentage of undergraduates participating in study abroad programs compared to any other public university in the United States, according to a report released Nov.
 13 by the Institute of International Education (IIE).